chiara-corsini7/programming/project/roto-trasla/README.md

 </p>

 where $\pmb{v_i}$ is the vector of the coordinates of the $i^{th}$ atom and $N$ is the number of atoms.
 In this general case the axis of rotation for each matrix lies on the fixed axis that lies along the respective unit vector $\pmb{\hat{n}}$.
-In many cases the molecules are not found in the center of the system, meaning that a general rotation along $\pmb{\hat{x}},\pmb{\hat{y}}$ and $\pmb{\hat{z}}$ also causes a displacement of the molecule inside the cell.
+In many cases the molecules are not found in the center of the system, meaning that a general rotation along $\pmb{\hat{x}},\pmb{\hat{y}}$ and $\pmb{\hat{z}}$ also causes a displacement of the molecule.
 To rotate free molecules it is necessary to define the axis of rotation of each molecule and perform the rotationa along that axis.
 This process requires a thorough analysis of the molecular geometry and it is hard to generalize.
 Therefore, it is possible to perform a fictitious rotation along the central axis of the molecule just by generally rotating the molecule along the $x$, $y$ and $z$ axes of the system and then relocating it in its original position by

 <p  align="center">
  <img src="./images/ruota-rip.png" width="40%" height="40%">